January 21, 2020

 If you already have children, think of it in terms of what sunscreens you’d want to be using on them (physical and mineral) and do the same for yourself.
 If you don’t see the words “physical” or “mineral” on the packaging- stay away from it.

-Click here to check out our blog “Sunscreen: Chemical vs. Physical” to learn more!
+Check out or blog “Sunscreen: Chemical vs. Physical” to learn more!

-Also check out out all of our favorite EltaMD sunscreen products (with direct links to purchase), right here!
+Also, be sure to check out all of our favorite EltaMD sunscreen products.

 So out of all the chemical-free sunscreens, which is your favorite?